When I was a child, my friends and I frequently played in the woods. We crawled in leaves, dove into bushes, and were never worried about ticks.

 Protect your outdoor spaces with professional Central Mass tick control.

 Mosquito Squad offers the best solutions for Central Mass tick protection for your home and family.
 Our barrier tick sprays will reduce ticks on your property up to 95%.
-This time-released barrier tick spray will eliminate ticks on contact and will continue working between treatments.
+This time-released barrier tick mist will eliminate ticks on contact and will continue working between treatments.

 Do not hesitate – begin your tick control regimen today and enjoy season-long tick protection in your yard!